 - Down payment: in most cases, the minimum you need is 3.5%.

 - Zero to few derogatory claims listed on your credit report.

-- A diversified credit history – a solid mixture of loans, credit cards, or other lines of credit in good standing.
+- A diversified credit history: this is a solid mixture of loans, credit cards, or other lines of credit in good standing.